bklimko/bklimko.github.io/blog/index.md

 title: CV
 ---

 Lorum ipsum.
-This is a placeholder.
+This is a placeholder until I have any blog posts.